JSMonk/CV/resume.md

  - Reduced the size of the [chokidar](https://github.com/paulmillr/chokidar) package by 17x times.
  - Boosted the performance at 200% for [readdirp](https://github.com/paulmillr/readdirp) and [chokidar](https://github.com/paulmillr/chokidar) with a stream with a backpressure pattern.
  - Reduced the RAM usage at 30% for [readdirp](https://github.com/paulmillr/readdirp) and [chokidar](https://github.com/paulmillr/chokidar) with a stream pattern and microtask usage.

-### <span>Middle JavaScript Developer, <a href="https://www.upwork.com/o/companies/~019c0fc838498df613/">WookieeLabs</a></span> <span>Dec 2017 -- Feb 2019</span>

- - Implemented a React Native module for declarative and fast animations for the [doc.ai](https://doc.ai/) project.
- - Implemented a service for fast every month update of Countries/Cities database for Avisare project.
- - Built a customer filtering bot for the [NextLead](https://www.nextlead.io/) project.
- - Built a webpage constructor for the [NextLead](https://www.nextlead.io/) project.
- - Reduced the time of E2E tests execution at 50% for the [NextLead](https://www.nextlead.io/) project.

 ## Education